N-fire/nfire_hunting/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O4O87T3LC)

 ## Features:
-- nfire_hunting allow the player to hunt animals naturally spawning.
+- Allow the player to hunt animals naturally spawning.
 - Carcass are physically drag/carry.
 - Carcass quality is defined by the type weapon used and have a small chance to be high quality